 Provide proactive leadership and direction on Anti-Fraud and Corruption and champion Anti-Fraud and Corruption throughout the Council.
-Formatted: Indent: First line: 1 cm

 - 2. Consider the effectiveness of the Council's Anti-Fraud and Corruption arrangements. - Consider an annual report on activity with respect to Anti-Fraud and Corruption performance and receive assurances that action is being taken where necessary.